LoannMR/PortFolio/README.md

 Solving the Taxi-v3 game using an episodic, optimized, and model-free reinforcement learning algorithm.
 - Reinforcement learning (including deep learning)
-- Algorithms: Q-Learning, Epsilon-Greedy, Monte-Carlo, REINFORCE, Actor-Critic...
+- Algorithms: Q-Learning, Epsilon-Greedy, Monte-Carlo, REINFORCE, Actor-Critic, Deep-q-learning, q-lambda, dyna-q...
+- Creation of an interface for creating and viewing training sessions (streamlit)

 ### (ON GOING) AI Kart - EPITECH